In my home, I am ready to let springtime slowly announce itself.

 Then, I used some thin wire to make a fitting piece of mesh wire myself.
 I think what I did is pretty much what macrame is about (I have never done that).

-Put your jar on top of the wire and measure how much you need to go from
+Put your jar on top of the wire and measure how much you need to go from top to bottom to top.
+Take about double that length to be on the save side!

 Each wire is pretty much formed into a zigzag.
-In each corner, you twist
+In each corner, you twist it together with the neighboring wire.
+So, a mesh is formed.

 I drew you an (ugly!) picture, because I thought the system can be understood better when each piece of wire is represented in a different color.